photoprism/photoprism/setup/pkg/linux/README.md

 ### `defaults.yml`

 Global config defaults, including the config and storage paths to use, can optionally be set with a `defaults.yml` file in the `/etc/photoprism` directory (requires root privileges).
-To use a custom default config file, you can specify a filename with the `PHOTOPRISM_DEFAULTS_YAML` environment variable or the `--defaults-yaml` command flag.
+A custom filename for loading the defaults can be specified with the `PHOTOPRISM_DEFAULTS_YAML` environment variable or the `--defaults-yaml` command flag.

-Since you only need to specify the values for which you want to set a default, a `defaults.yml` file does not need to contain a value for all the available options and can thus be kept to a minimum, e.g.:
+Since you only need to add the values for which you want to have a custom default, a `defaults.yml` file does not need to contain all available options and can thus be kept to a minimum, e.g.:

 ```
 Debug: false
-ReadOnly: true
 JpegQuality: 85
+ConfigPath: "~/.photoprism"
 ```

 ### `options.yml`